Kerneels94/reports/README.md

-# Portfolio
+# Reports

-The entire portfolio is built with Tailwind Css for styling
+A Web-Based application to help security companies with writing Incident reports and a Ob entry system

 ## Tech stack

 - Html
-- Tailwind Css
+- Bootstrap 5
 - Javascript
+- React

 ## Sections